CDTSWE/roll_updateVisionX/README.md

 - **Default port**: 8443
 - **Destination connector**: Only the URL usually needs to be updated
-- The URL must point to the correct `SUPABASE_URL` and `SUPABASE_KEY`, which can be obtained from the Supabase Dashboard → API Docs

 Key configuration variables include:
 - `MIRTH_HOST`: Mirth server address